ECB invites banks to tap new funds it hopes will pep up euro zone

 A Reuters poll of 20 money market traders pointed to banks taking over three quarters of the sum on offer, snapping up 133 billion euros at Thursday’s offering and a further 200 billion on Dec.
 11.

-“That doesn’t feel like it would be a game-changer for the balance sheet, which then puts more pressure on the program Draghi announced earlier this month,” said Barwell.
+“That doesn’t feel like it would be a game-changer for the balance sheet, which then puts more pressure on the programme Draghi announced earlier this month,” said Barwell.

-Under that program, the ECB plans to buy asset-backed securities (ABS) and covered bonds to help ease credit conditions in the euro zone.
+Under that programme, the ECB plans to buy asset-backed securities (ABS) and covered bonds to help ease credit conditions in the euro zone.

 Under the TLTRO plan, banks that have shown positive net lending between April of this year and the new funding operation can borrow up to three times their net new lending in that window and keep the money until 2018, so long as they beat a certain benchmark for lending set for them.